-Employee retention refers to an organization’s ability to keep its employees and prevent them from leaving the company voluntarily or involuntarily.
-A strong employee retention strategy can significantly benefit your company’s growth by helping promote cost savings, increasing productivity, establishing your brand’s reputation, and, ultimately, retaining top talent.
+Employee retention strategies benefit your company’s growth by helping promote cost savings, increasing productivity, establishing your brand’s reputation, and, ultimately, retaining top talent.
 The simplest approach is to compensate your employees with fair wages and benefits, focus on work-life balance, and provide opportunities for development and upward mobility.

-This article dives into 14 employee retention strategies that will encourage employees to stay and achieve their goals within your company.
+This article dives into 20 employee retention ideas that will encourage employees to stay and achieve their goals within your company.

 1. Ensure Pay Is Competitive

-Competitive pay is more than just dollars in a paycheck; it also includes the benefits offered to employees that contribute to their total compensation, such as healthcare coverage, life/disability insurance, paid time off (PTO), and retirement benefits.
-Making sure that your total compensation package is competitive will also increase your chances of retaining your employees.
-With 73% of workers considering leaving their jobs to seek freelance employment, offering a robust benefits package can help increase employee retention.
+Competitive pay is more than just dollars in a paycheck; it also includes the different types of benefits offered to employees that contribute to their total compensation, such as healthcare coverage, life and disability insurance, paid time off (PTO), and retirement benefits.

 By supporting an employee’s growth mindset from the beginning, you’ll be more likely to retain top talent in the long run.
 According to a Gallup poll, 29% of new hires feel fully supported and prepared for their new role following a detailed onboarding and orientation process.
 This can help them master their positions and future career growth.